Dracut, Massachusetts: History

 By the late 17th century the Varnum, Coburn, Richardson, and other families of the Dracut section of Chelmsford, dissatisfied with the protection provided, began to petition to the General Court to lay out their own township.

 To the Hon.
 Council & Representatives of his Majesty's Province of the Massachusetts Bay in New England in General Court assembled February 1701.

 The petition of Samuel Sewall Esq., Benjamin Walker, John Hunt & Jonathan Belcher, proprietors of part of the Tract of Land called Dracut beyond Chelmsford in the County of Middlesex on the North Side of Merrimack River and of Samuel Varnum, ..., Thomas Colburne, ..., James Richardson, ..., Ezra Colburn,...
 Inhabitants and Proprietors of the said Tract of Land called Dracut, ... lyes very commodious for a Township & hath about twenty families already settled thereupon in which are about Eighty Souls & Forasmuch as the making said place a Township will not only be a great Encouragement to the Inhabitants thereof & be the means for a settlement of the Ministry among them (for the benefit of which they are now obliged to go to Chelmsford, which is a great difficulty & eamiot be attended by their children & several others by reason of the distance thereof) but will also be of considerable benefit to the Publick, and be a great strengthening of the Frontier parts by reason of the people which will be desirous to settle at said place when made a Township because of the convenient positionship thereof.

 Your Petitioners humbly pray that by the grant of this Honorable Court, the Tract of land aforesaid may be made a Township, and that the Inhabitants, which are or shall settle thereupon, may have and enjoy all Libertys, Privileges & Immunities as the Inhabitants of other Towns within this Province have & do enjoy.
 And ... the Tract of Land therein described be made a Township & called by the name of Dracut, ...

 Sent up by concurrence Nehemiah Jewett, Speaker.

 Dracut was granted separation from Chelmsford, and was officially incorporated as a town on February 26, 1701.

 Parts of the community were part of the Wamiset Praying Town, one of the preserves set aside by the colonists for Christianized Indians.
 The town has several large ponds, bogs and swamps, and numerous brooks (most notably Beaver Brook).
 Dracut's early economy relied on fishing, lumbering and milling, which led in turn to the 19th century industries of paper making and cotton textile manufacturing, including the Beaver Brook Mill.
 These mills attracted Irish and French-Canadian immigrants.
+Thomas Barrows was the part owner of one of the mills.